Mintbase/Grants-Program/docs/T&Cs.md

     3.  located in, resident in or incorporated under the laws of (as applicable) Syria, Iran, Cuba, Crimea or North Korea, or any other country or territory which, after the Effective Date, becomes the target of such comprehensive, country-wide or territory-wide Sanctions (as defined below) as currently apply to the aforementioned territories; or
     4.  the target of any sanctions laws, regulations, embargoes or restrictive measures (Sanctions), as amended from time to time, administered, enacted or enforced by: the United Nations, the United States, the European Union or any Member State thereof, the United Kingdom, Switzerland or the respective Governmental Authorities and agencies of any of the foregoing responsible for administering, enacting or enforcing Sanctions, including without limitation, OFAC, the US Department of State, the United Kingdom Treasury or the SECO (Sanctions Authority).

--   You will comply with any laws applicable to Your software (built based upon the Polkadot network) and not engage in any illegal activities.
-In particular, You will not use the Polkadot network to facilitate infringement of any third party intellectual property rights or data privacy rights.
+-   You will comply with any laws applicable to Your software (built based upon the Mintbase network) and not engage in any illegal activities.
+In particular, You will not use the Mintbase network to facilitate infringement of any third party intellectual property rights or data privacy rights.

 You shall indemnify and hold harmless Mintbase from any third party claims (including reasonable attorney's costs) raised against Mintbase based on an alleged infringement of the above representations and warranties.